Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/configure-microprofile-with-keyvault.md

 ---
-title: Configure MicroProfile with Azure Key Vault
+title: Configure MicroProfile by using Azure Key Vault
-description: Learn how to inject secrets into a MicroProfile web service with Azure Key Vault
+description: Learn how to inject secrets into a MicroProfile web service by using Azure Key Vault
 services: key-vault
 documentationcenter: java
 author: jonathangiles